GLOBAL MARKETS-Shares rally on ECB stimulus bet; dollar gains

 * Yields on most euro zone govt bonds hit record lows

-* Euro at 11-month low against the dollar (Adds close of European bond, stock markets)
+* Euro at 11-month low against the dollar (Adds U.S. markets opening, changes dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Aug 25 (Reuters) - Global equity markets rallied on Monday, with the U.S. benchmark S&P topping the 2,000 mark for the first time, as expectations grew that the European Central Bank would move to boost economic growth if inflation slows further.
+NEW YORK, Aug 25 (Reuters) - Global equity markets rallied on Monday, with the U.S. benchmark S&P topping the 2,000 mark for the first time, as expectations grew that the European Central Bank would loosen its monetary policy in a move to boost economic growth.

-The euro fell to near a one-year low against the dollar and yields on euro zone government debt fell to historic lows as investors took the view that ECB President Mario Draghi would use all available tools to foster growth.
+The euro fell to near a one-year low against the dollar and yields on euro zone government debt fell to historic lows as investors took the view that ECB President Mario Draghi was prepared to use all available tools to foster growth.

-In a landmark address to central bankers on Friday in Jackson Hole, Wyoming, Draghi suggested a major shift in ECB policy away from a focus on austerity toward reviving growth.
+In a landmark address to central bankers on Friday in Jackson Hole, Wyoming, Draghi suggested a major shift in ECB policy toward reviving growth and not focusing on austerity.

 Speculation grew that the ECB was preparing a program of asset purchases to counter wilting inflation when it meets next week, driving yields on bonds from Germany, France, Italy, Spain, Portugal, Ireland and elsewhere to all-time lows.